-Five sand shiners were sampled during 2009, all in mini fyke nets during the fish community season (Figures 3 and 6).
-This was a decrease from 2008 when 27 sand shiners were sampled.
+Fifty two sand shiners were sampled during 2010, all in mini fyke nets during the fish community season (Figures 3 and 6).
+This is the highest number of sand shiners that has been sampled in five years of sampling.
 Sand shiners averaged 53.8 mm in total length, which was slightly larger than the 2008 average length of 47.8 mm.
 Sand shiners in segment 1 are most likely no older than age-1+ (Dattilo et al. 2008a).